Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 DaVinci Resolve's 'Scene Cut Detection' workflow can be efficient.
 But it gets confusing if you've got revisions—here's one way to handle it.

-In this installment of From The Mail Bag we discuss our NAB '16 plans, log style grading and sRGB deliverables.
+It's a busy day for Team Mixing Light as we discuss our NAB 2016 plans, log style color grading and handling sRGB deliverables.

 Learn how to use Premiere Pro Color Correction filters in a logical and organized method for any sized project.
 We start with contrast.